epayet/angular-es6-seed/README.md

 ## Description

-This project is a seed to get started with angular 1.X written in ES6 with the component pattern.
+This project is my opiniated seed to get started with angular 1.X written in ES6 with the component pattern.
 Possibility to make a mobile application using cordova or even an accelerated webview with cocoonjs.

 ## Technologies used